DeepDriving/BehaviorCloning/README.md

 The dataset was randomly shuffled and then split into 90/10 for training and validation dataset.

-Network Architecture
+Model

-The network architecture I used is the one described in the NVIDIA’s End to End Learning for Self Driving Cars.
+The model I used is the one described in the NVIDIA’s End to End Learning for Self Driving Cars.

-The model has 3 5X5 convolutional layers, followed by 2 3x3 convolutional layers, and
+The model has 3 5X5 convolutional layers, followed by 2 3x3 convolutional layers, and  3 fully connected layers and output layer.

 ____________________________________________________________________________________________________
 Layer (type)                     Output Shape          Param #     Connected to